quic-go/quic-go/README.md

 #### Using Streams

 Using QUIC streams is pretty straightforward.
 The `quic.ReceiveStream` implements the `io.Reader` interface, and the `quic.SendStream` implements the `io.Writer` interface.
 A bidirectional stream (`quic.Stream`) implements both these interfaces.
-Conceptually, a bidirectional stream can be thought of as the composition of two bidirectional streams in opposite directions.
+Conceptually, a bidirectional stream can be thought of as the composition of two unidirectional streams in opposite directions.

 Calling `Close` on a `quic.SendStream` or a `quic.Stream` closes the send side of the stream.
 On the receiver side, this will be surfaced as an `io.EOF` returned from the `io.Reader` once all data has been consumed.
 Note that for bidirectional streams, `Close` _only_ closes the send side of the stream.
 It is still possible to read from the stream until the peer closes or resets the stream.